MinecraftU/mcu-curriculum/sequence_1/section_3.md

 ![Our 3-block-tall shaft with torches every 7 blocks on the right side.](images/section_2/mining_horizontal_shaft.png)

 If you keep mining long enough, you're sure to find some good veins of ore!
-Here, I found a vein of diamond ore after just a few minutes of mining from start to finish.

 ![A vein of diamond ore.](images/section_2/mining_diamond.png)